aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/dbos-cockroachdb.md

 When a process crashes, DBOS detects incomplete workflows and replays them in three steps:

-1. **Detection** — at startup, DBOS scans for pending workflows.
+1. **Detection**: at startup, DBOS scans for pending workflows.
 In distributed deployments, Conductor coordinates detection across the fleet.
-2. **Restart** — each interrupted workflow is called again with its original checkpointed inputs.
+2. **Restart**: each interrupted workflow is called again with its original checkpointed inputs.
-3. **Resume** — as the workflow re-executes, every step whose output is already checkpointed is skipped instantly.
+3. **Resume**: as the workflow re-executes, every step whose output is already checkpointed is skipped instantly.
 Execution resumes from the first un-checkpointed step.

 Two requirements for safe recovery:
 - **Determinism**: the workflow function must produce the same steps in the same order given the same inputs.
 Non-deterministic operations (DB access, API calls, random numbers, timestamps) must live inside `@DBOS.step()` decorators, never directly in the workflow body.